demis27/microservices-kickoff/java/micronaut/doc/Step5.md

 }
 ```

+We add a comicbook service to manage the modification of a person inside the comicbooks.

 ### Run and tests

-Now we can run a docker-compose of a kafka and a zookeeper docker images, present in the branch.
+Now we can run a docker-compose of a kafka and a zookeeper docker images, present in the branch in docker directory.

 ```shell
 $ docker-compose -f kafka.yaml